kserve/kserve/python/alibiexplainer/README.md

 To start the server locally for development needs, run the following command under this folder in your github repository.

 ```
-pip install -e .
+poetry install
 ```

-After pip has installed dependencies you should see:
+After poetry has installed dependencies you should see:

 ```
 	      Successfully installed alibiexplainer